wjt/fedc-2021-talk/talk.md

 Here are the top 30 apps and runtimes by number of commits authored by flatpak-external-data-checker.

-I've coloured the bars by whether the the app is extra-data or not.
-I've just realised that the colours are the opposite way round compared to the earlier slide...
-Here, extra-data apps are red, and normal apps are blue.
+Again I've coloured the bars by whether the the app is extra-data or not.

 Of course this will be biased towards apps which have been using the tool for longer.